 I don’t recommend driving around the city, as parking can cost quite a bomb.
 In fact, I walked most of the time during my time in Toronto, and you probably will too!

 When I first marked out my points of interest on Google Maps, everything looked so close to each other.
-When I finally got to Toronto and started walking, I realised one thing – the map is hugely deceiving.
+When I finally got to Toronto and started walking, I realized one thing – the map is hugely deceiving.
 Because Toronto is HUGE.
-And I mean, YUGE.

 If it’s your first time in Toronto and you’re only visiting for a few days, it makes sense to stay downtown.
 I recommend staying around Yonge-Dundas Square due to its central location and proximity to shopping malls and plenty of eateries.